 functions we can.
 This not only helps us focus on our core competence and gives more time to manage clients, but also ensures quality, a new perspective and a better product.

 Just about everyone you’ve met in the past, who knows you and your work reasonably well, will comprise your network.
 My past years of experience in the media helped me with a ready and existing network.
 But I did create a whole new network as well, as this time the gamut of services being provided were a little different and catered to a whole new set of people.
 Since you’re not backed by an organisation, credibility also takes a little longer to build, but if you focus on delivery then that should not be an issue for long.

-As you grow as an entrepreneur and get more confident about what you’re doing, you will realise that talking about your venture and building connections will become second nature.
+As you grow as an entrepreneur and get more confident about what you?re doing, you will realize that talking about your venture and building connections will become second nature.

 You will also figure out how to join the dots and leverage your connections.

 It’s literally a sea out there and no longer a pond.
 There are too many players and not that many clients, but we all still have to survive.
 If you have a novel idea, great.
 If not, find something that makes you stand apart from the crowd.
 What is it that you have which can be offered differently?
 What are the three

 things you will do to ensure that your client does not call someone else?
 Moreover, what will you always want to be remembered for?
 In the case of MeritC2, we provide end-to-end solutions and customize them for each client.
 What helps is the fact that we take on few projects, but give them full attention, both in terms of creativity and scope.

 When you’re clear about your edge, state it in the simplest and best way possible.
 Right from the time you promote your company to your everyday interactions with clients and service providers, communication will form the cornerstone of your enterprise.